-In 2016, 667 needy Knoxville families stayed safe and warm, thanks to generous people like you donated $166,170.36.
-With the uncertain economy, even more families will be struggling this year.
+In 2017, 382 needy Knoxville families stayed safe and warm, thanks to generous people like you who donated $109,396.76.
+With the area experiencing below average temperatures this winter, even more families will be struggling.

 Please do something heartwarming this year and give to Project Help.
 Even $1 a month on your KUB bill can help a neighbor in need.
 Or you can make a one-time donation at any time during the year.
 [See below for donation details.]
 Project Help depends solely on contributions from the community and fundraisers to help those in need.

 Project Help is an emergency heating-assistance program that buys electricity, natural gas, propane, heating oil, wood, or coal for people who need temporary help with their heating bills.
 Project Help clients may have an emergency need because of job loss, illness, injury, or disability, or they may be seniors struggling with the rising cost of living.